-ADR UK Ambassadors are people working in and around government who are committed to increasing and improving the use of administrative data for research to inform policy and practice, both within their own departments and bodies, and in partnership with others.
+ADR UK Ambassadors are people working in and around government and academia who are committed to increasing and improving the use of administrative data for research to inform policy and practice.
 They are a crucial part of our work to build the bridges between government and academia needed to make this happen.

-Our Ambassadors are drawn from a range of professions – from information management and analysis, through data and security, to policy and operational delivery – and a variety of career stages.
+Our Ambassadors are drawn from a range of disciplines – from information management and analysis, through to economics, social and life sciences, policy and operational delivery – and a variety of career stages.
 They are united by the belief that administrative data held by public bodies holds untapped potential to create insights that can help make better decisions, improving public services and the lives of people across the UK.

 ADR UK Ambassadors are publicly recognised as data-driven change-makers.
 They have an important role to play in making sure the potential of data for public good is harnessed, in a way that is safe, legal, ethical and sustainable, while maintaining the trust and support of the public.

 You can browse and hear from some of our current ADR UK Ambassadors below.

 ADR UK Ambassadors are committed to highlighting the benefits of administrative data research to colleagues, signposting to ADR UK.